 When you finely dice onion, I’ve found that they pretty much cook down into nothing.
 Literally.

-The teeny tiny onions pieces are so microscopic, that it would be a whole lot more hassle than it’s worth for any picky eater to try to push them off to the side or pick them out.
+The teeny tiny onion pieces are so microscopic, that it would be a whole lot more hassle than it’s worth for any picky eater to try to push them off to the side or pick them out.

-What that means for you, is added flavor, bulk and nutrition.
+What that means for you is added flavor, bulk, AND nutrition.
 (And kids eating onions – YAY!!)